-It is the responsibility of the transient student to check with the academic department offering the courses in which the student wishes to enroll to determine if he has met course prerequisites and if he has the necessary preparation to take the course desired.
+It is the responsibility of the transient student to contact an advisor in the academic department offering the courses in which the student wishes to enroll to determine if course prerequisites are met.

-If at any time a transient desires to enroll as a regular student, he must make formal application for admission to the University as a transfer student and submit one OFFICIAL transcript from each college or university attended.
+If at any time a transient desires admission as a regular student at AUM, formal application as a transfer student must be made.
+One OFFICIAL transcript from each college or university attended is required.